Velyka Chernechchyna

-Velyka Chernechchyna — a village in Ukraine, in Sumy urban hromada of Sumy raion of Sumy oblast.
+Velyka Chernechchyna is a village in Ukraine, in Sumy urban hromada of Sumy Raion of Sumy Oblast.
 The population is 2,639 people.
-The former local government body — Velyka Chernechchyna village council.
+The former local government body is the Velyka Chernechchyna Village Council.

 Geography

 The village of Velyka Chernechchyna is located on the left bank of the Psel river, upstream at a distance of 2 km is the village of Vilshanka, downstream at a distance of 0.5 km is the village of Lypnyak, on the opposite bank — the village of Pushkarivka.
 The river in this place is winding, forming estuaries and swampy lakes (Lake Prirva).
 The T 1901 highway passes through the village.